Navratri Sale: Get Upto 30% OFF on Live Training! Offer Ending in

 4. Lambda Expressions

-C# Lambda Expression is a short block of code that accepts parameters and returns a value.
-It is defined as an anonymous function i.e. a function without a name.
-It was introduced in C# 3.0.
+A C# Lambda Expression is a brief code block that takes two arguments and outputs one.
+The function in question is specified as anonymous or function-name-free.
+In C# 3.0, it was first shown.
 Provides a concise way to write inline expressions or anonymous methods.
 They are often used with LINQ queries or as a convenient way to define delegates or event handlers.

 Syntax